-I am currently an Environmental Social Science Research Fellow at the Environmental Change Institute at the University of Oxford.
+I was an Environmental Social Science Research Fellow at the Environmental Change Institute at the University of Oxford from 2017-2022.
 I was also a Research Associate with the Overseas Development Institute (UK) for several years and an Associate with the Stockholm Environment Institute (Asia Centre and later Oxford Centre).
 I have worked with the International Institute for Sustainable Development, the International Centre for Integrated Mountain Development and a number of other organisations.

-At the Environmental Change Institute at the University of Oxford, I teach on the MSc in Environmental Change and Management and also run an elective on adaptation and vulnerability in developing countries.
+At the Environmental Change Institute at the University of Oxford, I taught on the MSc in Environmental Change and Management and also ran an elective on adaptation and vulnerability in developing countries.
 I have had the chance to work with many fascinating students whose research foci extend beyond my areas of expertise, allowing me to learn new things as well.
 I hold a Post-Graduate Certificate in Teaching and Learning in Higher Education (PGCertHE) from Oxford, with distinction.

 I have been co-Editor in Chief of Climate and Development (Taylor and Francis) since October 2018, and was a founding Associate Editor of the journal for a decade before that.
 I also sit on the editorial boards of World Development Perspectives (Elsevier) and Global Transitions – Health (KeAi).

-At the moment, I am Co-ordinating Lead Author of the Chapter 18 on ‘Climate Resilient Development Pathways’ for the IPCC’s 6th Assessment Report, Working Group 2.
-The WG2 report is due to be published in 2022.
-I am also an author of the 2021 UNEP Adaptation Gap Report, and a member of the Reference Group for the OECD DAC Climate Adaptation Governance Task Team.
+Until early 2022, I was Co-ordinating Lead Author of the Chapter 18 on ‘Climate Resilient Development Pathways’ for the IPCC’s 6th Assessment Report, Working Group 2.
+The WG2 report was published in February 2022.
 In June 2021, I appeared before the UK’s House of Commons International Development Committee giving evidence on the links between climate change and development.

 You can follow me on Twitter @schipper_lisa